Thank you for being you.

 "Yes, it does," Jesse said, rather pleased with his answer.

-"I completely and utterly disagree," boomed a passionate voice from the back of the classroom.
+"I disagree," boomed a passionate voice from the back of the classroom.

 Jesse turned around and vaguely recognized a student who rarely attended class.
 She had a mop of curls and dirty bare feet.
 He had never really paid any attention to her, but now he was intrigued and a bit annoyed.
-He made eye contact with Professor Albright, who raised his eyebrows and shrugged his shoulders.
+He glanced at Professor Albright, who raised his eyebrows and shrugged his shoulders.

-"I mean, why be merely content for a lifetime when you could be insanely blissful for a little while?
-In fact, I'd even say that if they'd never met, they would have been better off dead anyway," said the girl.
+"Why be merely content for a lifetime when you could be insanely blissful for a little while?
+In fact, if they'd never met, they'd have been better off dead anyway," said the girl.

 "WHAT?!"
 Jesse scowled, throwing up his hands.
-"You can't possibly be serious!
+"You can't be serious!
 I mean, COME ON."

 "Oh, I'm serious.
 Dead serious." the girl giggled.